Who said you can’t teach an old dog new tricks? We’ve taken dated Optical Character Recognition (OCR) technology and brought it into modern times.

 - For mixed-content pages, each image on the page is extracted to a temporary image.
 Each temporary image is processed.
 Then the results are intelligently merged with the native text.

 Grooper’s “Run Speed” option gives you control to achieve an ideal balance between accuracy and performance.

 Grooper recognizes 268 distinct languages which can be individually enabled or disabled.
 Language detection interprets dates, times, currency names, numeric formats, and more.

-Grooper avoids OCR altogether when dealing with original text-based files like Word, Excel, and Text PDFs.
+Grooper avoids optical character recognition altogether when dealing with original text-based files like Word, Excel, and Text PDFs.
 Instead, Grooper pulls complete and perfect text directly out of the file.